guettli/missing-internet-specs/README.md

 I guess mail server want "talk" SMTP in the future.
 OK, I don't want to change that.
 But sending via IMAP would make a lot of things simpler.

+It would be nice if https would get used instead an own protocol.

 ### Create hyperlink to particular mail

 UseCase: We have a shared Mail folder and a wiki in our company.
 A client sent several important documents via email.
 I want to create a link from the wiki to that particular mail.
 AFAIK there is not default and simple way.
 That's really sad.